julianslatlem/FallingSandSimulation2.0/README.md

 The first simulation is made in C++ using the SDL library for the graphics. <br>
 The second simulation is made in Python using the Pygame library for the graphics. <br>

+It's also worth noting that this README is mainly based on the C++ version of the project, as it is the one I spent the most time on. <br>
+And not all things here apply to the Python version, like, for instance, the variables section.

 ## How to play
 Just place the particles on the screen and watch them interact with each other. <br>
 Place particle: [LEFT MOUSE BUTTON] <br>